pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 - There is some extra stuff to avoid empty ranges.
 - These are both on github and linked in my references at the end.
+- There is SQL for temporal outer joins there too.